-Fixed exchange rate regime (aka. pegged exchange rate)
+Fixed exchange rate regime (aka. peaged exchange rate)

 In a fixed exchange rate system, the exchange rate between two currencies is set by government policy.
 There are several mechanisms through which fixed exchange rates may be maintained.
-Whatever the system for maintaining these rates, however, all fixed exchange rate systems share some important features exchange rate risks & transaction costs thus making international trade less risky
+Whatever the system for maintaining these rates, however, all fixed exchange rate systems share some important features.